 What is Pediatric Occupational Therapy?

-I hope this overview helps OT students as well as anyone else who would just like to learn more about our awesome profession.
+I hope this overview helps OT students as well as anyone else who would just like to learn more about our awesome profession and the field of pediatric occupational therapy.

 What Kind of Clients do Pediatric Occupational Therapists See?

-What Kind of Skills do Pediatric OTs Address?
+What Kind of Skills do Pediatric Occupational Therapists Address?

 Whereas with a 5-year-old with autism who never had the ability in the first place, you are teaching them for the first time.
 This is an interesting distinction and has led to battles with insurance companies and other payor sources, and has caused many states to write new laws to ensure these services are covered.